Technology ยท 8 min read

 GPU

-Graphics processing unit — thousands of small cores optimized for parallel math.
+Graphics processing unit with thousands of small cores optimized for parallel math.
 Originally for rendering graphics; now also used for AI, video encoding, and scientific computing.

 Motherboard